BeckyChen0926/CS304-CritterQuest/beta/README.md

 Finally, the nav bar contains the Logout link which takes you back to the Login/Register page.

+NOTE: One design choice we actively made is that we don't allow users to edit their posts or comments.
+This decision was made with the intention of promoting accountability and integrity within our platform.
+Other large social media platforms like Instagram have design choices like this as well.
+By preventing users from altering their content after it has been published, we aim to maintain a clear and accurate record of interactions.
+This helps ensure that conversations remain transparent and prevents the possibility of users manipulating content after receiving feedback or responses.

 ## Collections we have in the database:
 ```
 animals